lucasbiancogs/lucasbiancogs/README.md

 The [Meals](https://github.com/lucasbiancogs/meals) app introduced me to various flutter navigations and to culinaries recipies, thank you cod3r.

-[Expenses](https://github.com/lucasbiancogs/expenses) was the first app presented to me and it was great to understand the framework.
+[Expenses](https://github.com/lucasbiancogs/expenses) was the first app presented to me using Flutter and it was great to understand the framework.
 It used a lot of adaptation between OS and between phone orientation.

 Since I loved what I could become, I began to search for more and found Flutter.
 Learning [Dart](https://github.com/lucasbiancogs/dart) and how to use the framework was a really nice experience.

 ### 🚀 React Native

-To understand users interactions the [Lambe](https://github.com/lucasbiancogs/lambe) project was a greate start.
+To understand users interactions the [Lambe](https://github.com/lucasbiancogs/lambe) project was a great start.
 It showed me how to use Firebase and how easy it could be to interact with some API's.
 It was also a great introduction to global state managers like Redux.

 I discovered I wanted to follow a developer carrer once I started to learn React Native and created my first mobile app called [Tasks](https://github.com/lucasbiancogs/tasks), with another cod3r course.
 It also helped to learn more about infrastructure and backend programming with it's [backend](https://github.com/lucasbiancogs/tasks-backend).